Cortemaggiore

-Cortemaggiore (Piacentino: Curtmagiùr) is an Italian comune located in the Province of Piacenza.
+Cortemaggiore (Piacentino: Curtmagiùr) is an Italian comune (municipality) located in the Province of Piacenza.

-Cortemaggiore is located in northern Italy about 80 km from Milan and 120 km from Bologna, in the Pianura Padana.
+Cortemaggiore is located in northern Italy about 80 km from Milan and 120 km from Bologna, in the Po Valley.

 The municipality borders Fiorenzuola d'Arda, Villanova sull'Arda, Besenzone, San Pietro in Cerro, Caorso, Pontenure and Cadeo.

-The town was founded in 1479 by the Pallavicino family, over an old Roman habitation, which had been the capital of the ancient Stato Pallavicino.
+The town was founded in 1479 by the Pallavicini family, over an old Roman habitation, which had been the capital of the ancient Stato Pallavicino.

 In 1949 the Italian entrepreneur Enrico Mattei discovered in Cortemaggiore's subsoil an important oilfield; with this oil a gasoline called Supercortemaggiore was produced, the only one refined from Italian oil.

 The municipality's motto is Nihil sanctius quam recta fides cum sororibus associata - "Nothing is holier than a true faith combined with other virtues."

 Architecture

 Among the religious edifices in the town are the following: